mesgjs/nanos/README.md

 ### `.toObject([opts])`
 Returns a plain Object (or Array) view of the NANOS instance, recursively converting nested NANOS instances.
 *   **`opts.array`**: If `true`, returns an array for levels without named keys (i.e. empty or only index keys).
 A plain object is returned for levels that include named keys.
+*   **`opts.array1`**: If `true`, returns an array for levels containing *one or more* index keys and no named keys.
+In contrast to `array`, an empty plain object is returned for empty levels (no keys at all) instead of an empty array.
 *   **`opts.raw`**: If `true`, returns raw (potentially reactive) values instead of final values.
 *   **Returns**: A plain object (or array) representation.
 * The returned object has a `null` prototype (created with [`Object.create(null)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create:1)) unless it's an array.
 * Nested NANOS instances are recursively converted to plain objects/arrays.
+* Limitation: At this time, the `array` versus `array1` distinction, if selected, applies across the entire, generated view.
+If more precision is required, it must be handled in a separate, post-processing cleanup step.
 * Examples:
   * `new NANOS("a", "b", { foo: "bar" }).toObject()` → `{ 0: "a", 1: "b", foo: "bar" }`
   * `new NANOS("a", "b", "c").toObject()` → `{ 0: "a", 1: "b", 2: "c" }`